 What this does is tones your entire body, not just your legs.
 It may not be as good for toning your muscles as a proper resistance training session, but it works your upper body muscles far more effectively than virtually every other cardio machine in the gym.

-This makes the elliptical an amazing machine for training your posture and strengthening the muscles in your upper body, core, and lower body that facilitate balance through the movement.
+The elliptical machine has swinging and stationary handles that keep you upright and steady when exercising.
+As you become more confident using the elliptical, try using the machine without the handles, strengthening your posture and the muscles in the upper body, core, and lower body that facilitate balance through the movement.

 Try to go for a full minute without holding the handles, and once you master that, move on to two minutes, then three, then five.

-Work your way up to doing a full 15 minutes without gripping the handles.
+Work up to 15 minutes without gripping the handles.
 By the time you reach that point, you’ll notice HUGE improvements in your posture and balance across every activity, sport, and movement.

 The great thing about the elliptical machine is that there’s really nothing in the way of a learning curve.